 Now imagine where you will keep this money.
-It’s probably safe to assume you are thinking of some sort of structure like your home or business, someplace protected from the elements so your cash doesn’t get damaged or lost.
+It’s probably safe to assume you are thinking of some sort of structure like your home or business.
+You’ll need someplace protected from the elements so your cash doesn’t get damaged or lost.

 If you can clearly understand the magnitude of losing your money in this scenario, it is probably safe to say that you will have as many of these layers of security in place as possible to keep someone from getting to and taking your money.
 Okay, so your money in this hypothetical story is secure.
 You feel safe that nobody is going to take it from you.

 Okay, now please join me back in reality.
 What about all the data on your business computer network?
 Our society has changed how we buy things.
-Sure, we carry some cash for purchases but many of our financial transactions occur online so access to completing these transactions becomes as valuable as that stack of cash we had in the previous scenario.
+Sure, we carry some cash for purchases but many of our financial transactions occur online.
+Access to completing these transactions becomes as valuable as that stack of cash we had in the previous scenario.

 Now think about your business.
 Do you use an accounting program to bill your clients and pay your vendors?
 Do you keep your customer contact information stored on your network?
 How about trade secrets like your pricing, your advertising creative plans or even design or engineering work that sets you apart from your competition?
-Essentially everything you need to continue operating your business resides on your computer or elsewhere on your IT network.
+Essentially everything you need to continue operating your business resides somewhere on your IT network.

 What protection have you put in place to protect all your critical data?
-An anti-virus program, a firewall, is that enough?
+An anti-virus program?
+A firewall?
+Is that enough?
 Is your data backed-up?
 Are you sure?
 What would it take to get back to business from your back-up if you lost your data?
-Doesn’t it make sense to have as many layers as possible between your data and someone attempting to steal, destroy or deny access to your data?
+Doesn’t it make sense to have as many layers as possible between your data and someone attempting to steal, destroy or deny your access to it?

 This is exactly what the phrase multi-layered security means in the world of information technology.
 Unfortunately, there is a disconnect for most people when they think of IT security because they simply do not understand the technology.
 They don’t think about digital security in the same manner as physical security so they buy a couple of inexpensive security solutions and figure they are safe.